kingharrison/rules.rockdafloor/README.md

 Each Level is defined by a set of recognized skills.
 If a dancer performs skills above the Level they've registered for, judges are instructed to ignore those moves entirely.
 This allows dancers to focus on mastery and style within their chosen Level, rather than being rewarded for prematurely attempting advanced tricks.

-Advanced and Pro are the only Levels with monetary prizes, in both 1v1 and crew competition.
-The prize money available at Advanced must always be less than the prize money available at Pro.
 The Pro Level is unique in that it recognizes the professional level of breaking.

 ### Intro